OpenDevSci/longitudinal-dev/README.md

 [Project Link](https://github.com/OpenDevSci/LongDev-ABCD)

 ## Acknowledgments
-Thanks to all contributors and the ABCD Study organizers.
+Thanks to all contributors and the ABCD Study® organizers.
 Special thanks to [XYZ] for providing essential xxxxxx.
 Add additional acknowledgements.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>